Sequential estimation of Spearman rank correlation using Hermite series estimators: Simulation Studies

 The best results are achieved for $\lambda=0.01$ with higher values of $N$ performing slightly better than lower values ($N=20$ yields the best performance).

-Again the Pearson's correlation derived from the Hermite series based Spearman's rank correlation estimator is more accurate and robust than an exponentially weighted version of the standard Pearson's product-moment correlation estimator.
+The Pearson's correlation derived from the Hermite series based Spearman rank correlation estimator is again more accurate and robust than an exponentially weighted version of the standard Pearson's product-moment correlation estimator.
+The performance of the two estimators is very similar in the case with no outliers as can be seen in Fig. \ref{fig_model_2_res_pearson_no_out}.